-Cross Zone Selection (Cross=) Condition(s) Required to Activate the Releasing zone Cross=N An alarm from any detectors or modules activates the releasing circuit.
-Cross= Y An alarm from any two detectors or modules activates the releasing circuit.
-Cross= Z An alarm from two detectors or modules mapped to different Software Zones, but mapped to the same Releasing Zone.
-An alarm from 2D101 and 2D103 An alarm from 2D102 and 2D104 An alarm from 2D101 and 2D104 An alarm from 2D102 and 2D103 The two detectors listed in each set above are each mapped to different zones, but both list ZR1 in their CBE.
-Cross=H Activation of heat detector 2D104 and one smoke detector (2D101, 21D102, or 2D103).
+Cross Zone Selection (Cross=) Condition(s) Required to Activate the Releasing zone Cross=N An alarm from any detector or module activates the releasing circuit.
+Cross=Y An alarm from any two detectors or modules activates the releasing circuit.
+Cross=Z An alarm from two detectors or modules mapped to different Software Zones, but mapped to the same Releasing Zone. • An alarm from 2D101 and 2D103 • An alarm from 2D102 and 2D104 • An alarm from 2D101 and 2D104 • An alarm from 2D102 and 2D103 The two detectors listed in each set above are each mapped to different zones, but both list ZR1 in their CBE.
+Cross= H Activation of heat detector 2D104 and one smoke detector (2D101, 21D102, or 2D103) or a module mapped to the same releasing zone.

-Select a time for the Releasing Zone Delay Timer (refer to"Programming a Delay Timer" on page 58.)
+Select a time for the Releasing Zone Delay Timer (refer to "Programming a Delay Timer" on page 59.)